What do I need to know about SimplyHSA?

 What expenses are eligible for payment from my HSA?

 HSA eligible expenses are Section 213(d) qualified medical expenses, which includes medical, dental, vision, and other qualified health care expenses.
-To verify if a specific expense is eligible, review our list of examples or contact us.
+To verify if a specific expense is eligible, log in to your Participant account for a list of examples.
+Or, you can contact us.